Public File - Liverpool

 Amount of local programming:

-Capital Liverpool's programming is locally produced and presented for 7 hours each weekday and 4 hours on Saturdays and Sundays.
+Capital Liverpool's programming is locally produced and presented for 3 hours each weekday.

 Ofcom localness guidelines